jsdw/yap/README.md

   variants incase you need error information when they don't otherwise hand back errors for simplicity.
 - Location information should always be available, so that you can tell users where something went wrong. see `Tokens::offset`
 - Backtracking by default.
-Coming from Haskells Parsec, this feels like the sensible default.
+Coming from Haskell's Parsec, this feels like the sensible default.
 It means that if one of the provided parsing functions fails to parse what you asked for, it won't consume any input trying.
 - Expose all of the "low level" functions.
 You can save and rewind to locations as needed (see `Token::location`),